Structured SIR: Efficient and Expressive Importance-Weighted Inference for High-Dimensional Image Registration: Introduction

 Dense image registration, establishing pixel-, or voxel-wise geometric correspondences between images, is a fundamental task in computer vision and medical image analysis.
-There is intrinsic ambiguity in whether or not images are matched so this problem is fundamentally ill-posed; there will be multiple plausible registrations results possible.
-This has lead to the use of probabilistic inference approaches both without \cite{le2016quantifying,risholm2011multimodal,simpson2015probabilistic} and with the assistance of neural networks \cite{dalca2019unsupervised,grzech2021uncertainty,siegert2024pulpo}.
-The use of deep learning has provided some benefits for medical image registration, particularly with respect to computational efficiency via amortised inference~\cite{dalca2019unsupervised}.
-Nonetheless, existing approaches offer limited expressivity in their posterior distributions limited by the memory scaling of high-dimensional covariance matrices.
+There is intrinsic ambiguity in whether or not images are matched so this problem is fundamentally ill-posed; there will be multiple plausible registration results.
+This has lead to the use of probabilistic inference approaches both without \citep{le2016quantifying,risholm2011multimodal,simpson2015probabilistic} and with the assistance of neural networks \citep{dalca2019unsupervised,grzech2021uncertainty,siegert2024pulpo}.
+The use of deep learning has provided some benefits for medical image registration, particularly with respect to computational efficiency via amortised inference~\citep{dalca2019unsupervised}.
+Nonetheless, the expressivity of the posterior distributions provided by existing approaches is limited by the memory scaling of high-dimensional covariance matrices.
 Moreover, many approaches follow a variational paradigm with the strong assumption that the posterior is an (often factorised) Gaussian, making it impossible to capture multi-modal outputs.

 In this work, we propose a framework that relaxes the limitations of variational inference and simplistic posterior distributions.
-Our contributions include: \begin{enumerate} \item Introducing an amortised Importance Sampling procedure, Sampled Importance Resampling (SIR), to produce a \textit{proposal distribution} from which samples can be efficiently drawn and weighted to establish a more flexible posterior than variational inference, which matches the true posterior. \item We propose an expressive Gaussian formulation for our proposal distribution, with a novel memory-efficient covariance parameterisation, consisting of a sum of a low-rank covariance and a spatially structured locally sparse Cholesky factor of the precision, with cross-directional correlations. \item We demonstrate the superiority of our inferred importance weighted registration distributions, when compared to variational equivalents, in terms of: (i)~segmentation accuracy; (ii)~quality and coherence of samples; and, importantly, (iii)~probabilistic calibration (i.e.~the predicted uncertainty correlates with registration error) on a brain MRI dataset.
+Our contributions include: \begin{enumerate} \item Introducing an amortised Importance Sampling procedure, Sampled Importance Resampling (SIR), to produce a \textit{proposal distribution}, from which samples can be efficiently drawn and weighted, to establish a more flexible posterior than variational inference that matches the true posterior. \item Providing an expressive Gaussian formulation for our proposal distribution, with a novel memory-efficient covariance parameterisation, consisting of a sum of a low-rank covariance and a spatially structured locally sparse Cholesky factor of the precision, with cross-directional correlations. \item Demonstrating the improvements of our inferred importance weighted registration distributions, when compared to variational equivalents, in terms of: (i)~segmentation accuracy; (ii)~quality and coherence of samples; and, importantly, (iii)~probabilistic calibration (i.e.~the predicted uncertainty correlates with registration error) on a brain MRI dataset.

 \end{enumerate}